Voice Search SEO Strategies For Company Websites

 Backlinko’s study also found that the average word length of the page it pulls its voice search result from is 2313 words long.
 This indicates Google still values long-form content.

-If anything that’s another great reason to enable schema markup on your site.
-It will allow you to have outstanding long-form content while being able to single out key highlights from the content in a 41-word or less rich snippet.
+If anything, that’s another great reason to enable schema markup on your site.
+It will allow you to have outstanding long-form content while single out key highlights from the content in a 41-word or less rich snippet.

 Interestingly, the same study found that 36.4% of voice search results used Schema markup.